For-Hives/forhives-base/README.md

 # ForHives tech base stack - Template 🐝
 A boiler plate with a complete stack : next, tailwind, bruno, renovate, husky, eslint, prettier, github ci, caprover, docker
-> use this command to use the template : `npx forhives-bases`
+> use this command to use the template : `npx forhives-base`

 ## Tech stack 💻
 That is the list of technologies that ForHives use.